 - review the minutes of the Board and audit committee meetings and liaise as necessary;

-    - meet with Albyn’s senior staff to discuss the business plan, the financial information and any risks to the organisation;
+- meet with Albyn’s senior staff to discuss the business plan and any risks to the organisation; and

 Albyn must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate:

 - audited financial statements and external auditor’s management letter;

 - five year financial projections; and

 It should also notify us of any material changes to its Annual Assurance Statement, and any tenant and resident safety matter which has been reported to or is being investigated by the Health and Safety Executive or reports from regulatory or statutory authorities or insurance providers, relating to safety concerns.